tc39/proposal-built-in-modules/README.md

 ## Import Semantics

 To import modules from the standard library the engine has to be able to distinguish between standard library modules and other (user defined) modules.
-To allow the engine to do this standard library modules should use a prefix in the module identifier string.
+To allow the engine to do this standard library modules will use a prefix in the module identifier string.
 This is prefered over other alternatives because it is does not introduce new syntax for loading standard library modules and stays close to the `import` statement developers should already be familiar with.